frankraDIUM/frankraDIUM/README.md

 ## 👋 About Me

-I'm a passionate Geospatial Data Analyst with a broad technical skillset.
+I'm a passionate Geospatial/Data Analyst with a broad technical skillset.
 I thrive at the intersection of spatial analysis, data science, and software development, transforming complex geospatial data into meaningful insights and applications.
 Lifelong learner exploring Geospatial AI, Data Fusion & Digital Skills.

 ## 🛠️ Technical Toolkit